Erie Otters (OHL)

 |2019-20||Canada (U18 Hlinka)||5||0||5||5||—||0||0||0||—||—||1.00|

 A lot of Drysdale’s efforts rely on proper timing — timing of his lead passes; timing of his directional changes; and of course, timing of his reads without the puck.
-His desire to maintain the initiative and attack as often as possible keeps him positioned close to his line during one-on-one defense, and he confidently cheats in the neutral zone for an errant pass to intercept and immediately turn that into an odd-man rush.
-On average, it seems like Drysdale on his own initiates close to a half-dozen odd-man attacks per game, and most are executed with him at the helm.
+His desire to maintain the initiative and attack as often as possible keeps him positioned close to his line during 1-on-1 defense, and he confidently cheats in the neutral zone for an errant pass to intercept.
+On average, it seems like Drysdale personally initiates close to a half-dozen odd-man attacks per game.
 His lateral mobility is outstanding, so crossing up retreating defenders is an option he uses regularly.

-On defense, Drysdale is no pushover — literally and figuratively.
-He may not be a big-time hitter or wallop opponents in open ice, but he’s well balanced and delivers very hard shoves that not only prove to be just as effective, but are conducted without taking himself out of position.
-As stated earlier, Drysdale plays very close to his line and maintains a tight gap in 1-on-1 situations, using the aforementioned shove or a stick thrust while chest-gazing his opponents all the way through.
+On defense, Drysdale may not wallop opponents in open ice, but he’s well balanced and delivers very hard shoves that prove to be just as effective and are conducted without taking himself out of position.
+Drysdale plays close to his line and maintains a tight gap, using a shove or a stick thrust while chest-gazing his opponents all the way through.
 He definitely is a roamer, however, and rarely marries himself to slot duties — if Drysdale isn’t behind the net battling for possession, he’s charging at the points or chasing a puck-carrying forward while fixing him away from the scoring areas.
-Naturally, this tactic leads to some gaps in coverage, but the strategy behind his decisions is mostly coherent.
-He is used in all situations, and his ice time increases in late/close scenarios.
-Clearly the best defenseman available for the draft and a prospect with big time point-producing potential.